-The Master of Materials Science and Engineering (MMSE) degree is a non-thesis, course-only master's degree.
+The Master of Materials Science and Engineering (MMSE) is a non-thesis, course-only master's degree.
 The same degree requirements apply to on-campus and distance education students.
-For distance education students who are already employed, the MMSE program enables them to further their education with a master's degree that can be completed with the convenience and flexibility of online video lectures and exams administered by a local proctor.
+For distance education students who are already employed, the MMSE program offers the convenience and flexibility of online video lectures and exams administered by a local proctor.

 The Materials Science and Engineering graduate program focuses on understanding the structure, modification and properties of materials and the development of new or improved processing methods.
-Consistent with the multi-disciplinary nature of the field, a substantial number of our graduate students majored in fields other than materials science, and the department has a significant number of associated graduate faculty from other departments supervising thesis and dissertation research.
+Consistent with the multidisciplinary nature of the field, a substantial number of our graduate students majored in fields other than materials science, such as chemistry, physics and other engineering disciplines.
+The department also has a significant number of associated graduate faculty from other departments supervising thesis and dissertation research.